gfinol/teragen-lithops/README.md

 - **-p**: Number of partitions files to create.
 Lithops will create a worker for each partition.
 - **-c**: Lithops config file path
 - **--ascii**: Use only printable characters in the dataset.
 Default: False
+- **--localhost** Execute the function locally using processes.
+Default: False
 - **-h**: Show help message.